haydan64/MCLink/README.md

 ## Overview
 This WebSocket API allows you to interact with a Minecraft Bedrock Edition Server.
 It supports commands for server management and emits various events related to player activities and server state.

+## IN DEVELOPMENT
+This project is currently in development, and has no release versions.

 ## Server Management Commands
 The following commands can be sent to the server via the WebSocket to manage the server process environment: